 These Floating Cabins in Idaho Are the Ultimate Place to Stay Overnight This Summer

 If you’re looking for a unique place to vacation this summer then you’re going to want to check out “The Floating Village” in Bayview, Idaho.
-This community of floating cabins and homes originally appeared over 100 years ago and has brought many visitors to Bayview since.
+This community of floating cabins in Idaho originally appeared over 100 years ago and has brought many visitors to Bayview since.
 Sitting right on top of the spectacularly beautiful Lake Pend Oreille, these unique float homes will provide you with the perfect backdrop for a serene getaway.
 If you’ve ever wondered what to do in Bayview, these Lake Pend Oreille floating homes are the answer.

 What To Do In Bayview, Idaho